NickyAmethyst/Recursive-Sequence-Calculator/README.md

 This code is meant to be run from the command line.

-I'm trying to fix the overflow error when formatting the output.
-I also want to add a feature that allows a user to request a specific term or to export the data.

 This code calculates the first n terms of a recursively defined sequence based on 3 user definded variables:
 1) numberOfTerms is an integer value which spesifies the number of terms to be calculated